kuzzleio/kourou/README.md

   Query arguments

-     arguments can be passed and repeated using the --arg or -a flag. index and collection names can be passed with --index (-i) and --collection (-c) flags
+     Arguments can be passed and repeated using the --arg or -a flag.
+     Index and collection names can be passed with --index (-i) and --collection (-c) flags

      Examples:
        - kourou sdk:query document:get -i iot -c sensors -a _id=sigfox-42

   Query body

-     body can be passed with the --body flag with either a JSON or JS string. body will be read from STDIN if available
+     Body can be passed with the --body flag with either a JSON or JS string.
+     Body will be read from STDIN if available

      Examples:
        - kourou sdk:query document:create -i iot -c sensors --body '{creation: Date.now())}'